 High transport allowance while your car is being repaired – $100 x 10 days compared to the more typical $50 x 5 or 7 days with other insurers.
 (Not available for ExcelDrive Focus.)

-Full excess waiver on your first claim if done at authorised workshop.
+Full excess waiver up to $1,000 on your first claim if done at authorised workshop.
 (First claim excess waiver is only 50% and capped at $600 for Focus.)

 Sompo car insurance add-ons